rmuxnet/ps4-linux-payloads/README.md

 > Note: vram.txt takes priority. if `vram.txt` is present it'll ignore any other payload value you load and use the specified value from `vram.txt`

 ## Notes
+* If you face a black screen, make sure to use a kernel from an up-to-date guide.
 * Use .elf`s files instead of .bin whenever possible.
 * if you need UART just add this to the cmdline i have disabled .... just for now on newer Kernel it doesnt work.